 Internships with big graduate recruiters

-Big graduate employers often offer structured internships and recruit students who perform well directly onto their graduate programmes.
-These internships typically run over the summer and are 8 to 10 weeks long.
+Big graduate employers often offer structured internships and may recruit students who perform well directly onto their graduate programmes or fast-track their applications through the selection process, allowing them to miss out certain stages.
+These internships typically run over the summer and usually last two or three months.
 If you’re hoping to get a place on a graduate scheme with a big employer when you leave university, getting an internship is one of the best ways to improve your chances and should be a priority for you.

 The structure of a large company’s internship programmes often mirrors the structure of its graduate training schemes.
 For example, a big engineering employer may run finance, IT and management internships as well as an engineering internship.
 It may also offer year-long industrial placements for students on engineering or business-related degrees who are looking to spend a year in industry as part of a sandwich degree.